-1981 was the last year for the second-generation Firebird and thus also the last year for the second-generation Trans Am.
+1981 was the last year for the second-generation Firebird and thus also the final year for the second-generation Trans Am.
 With the third-generation cars on the way, Pontiac’s eleven-year-old F-car got only minor changes.
 The “screaming chicken” decal on the hood was now two colors, compared to the four color decal from 1979 and 1980.
 Not much could be done about the general lack of space efficiency (the EPA rated the Firebird as a subcompact car), the relatively high weight (about 3,300 pounds when the Mustang weighed about 2,800), and the fairly primitive technology.

-The standard Trans Am powertrain was the L37 150 bhp 4.9 liter/301 ci V8 with four-barrel carburetor matched with an automatic.
-The only choice for Trans Am purchasers who wanted a manual transmission was the Chevrolet-built LG4 145 bhp 5.0 liter/305 ci V8 with four-barrel carburetor, but you did get a $147 credit.
+The standard Trans Am powertrain was the L37 150 bhp 4.9 liter/301 ci V8 with a four-barrel carburetor matched with an automatic.
+The only choice for Trans Am purchasers who wanted a manual transmission was the Chevrolet-built LG4 145 bhp 5.0 liter/305 ci V8 with a four-barrel carburetor, but you did get a $147 credit.

 The top engine was the $437 LU8 200 bhp 4.9 liter/301 ci V8 with four-barrel carburetor and turbocharger, which included a new hood-mounted boost gauge.
 A Turbo Trans Am would accelerate from 0-60 in a little over eight seconds.
 Fuel mileage was predictably bad—14 mpg by the standards of the day for the combination of the turbo engine and the automatic.
 With a 21-gallon fuel tank, Trans Am owners could expect to travel about 260 miles before refueling.